nuclex-shared-cpp/Nuclex.Audio.Native/Documents/ContainerFormatOverview.md

     Physical Bitstream           The data of one or more audio files concatenated Logical Bitstream          A single audio file
-        Pages                    0-255 byte fragments of one audio packet Packets                Individually decodable chunk of audio data
+        Pages                    Start of continuation of decodable audio chunk Packets                0-255 byte fragments of one audio page

 The entire "Physical Bitstream" layer can usually be disregarded.
 It allows multiple OGG files to be concatenated (as in `cat song1.ogg song2.ogg > bothsongs.ogg`).